RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 Setup
 -----

-For this problem set, you’ll be writing code locally on your own machine, and running your code at the command line.
+For this assignment, you’ll be writing code locally on your own machine, and running your code at the command line.

 Open up a terminal window on your computer, and use the ``cd`` command to navigate to the folder where you save documents for this class.
 If you have not yet created such a folder, go ahead and create one now.

-Once you are inside your directory for the class, create a new sub-directory called ``python-crypto/``, and then ``cd`` into it:
+Once you are inside your directory for the class, create a new sub-directory called ``crypto/``, and then ``cd`` into it:

 ::